shilpagarg/WHdenovo/README.md

 Individual case
 ```
-python src/assemble.py --illumina1 <illumina_who_1.fq> --illumina2 <illumina_who_2.fq> \
+python src/partition.py --illumina1 <illumina_who_1.fq> --illumina2 <illumina_who_2.fq> \
                        --pacbio <pacbio_who.fasta> [-t <thread>] [-o out/path]
 ```
-For assembling the genome from partitioned reads:
+For assembling the genome from partitioned reads given by ```partition.py```:
 ```
+conda activate flye
-python set_dip_asm.py -f son.inputreads.fa -0 path/to/output/HP0.reads -1 path/to/output/HP1.reads --assemble -s 15k -t 40
+python set_dip_asm.py -f son.inputreads.fa \
+                      -0 path/to/output/HP0.reads -1 path/to/output/HP1.reads \
+                      --assemble -s 15k -t 40
 ```
-Flye is the preset assembler in our pipeline.
-If you wish to use other assemblers with partitioned reads, just remove the ```--assemble``` argument.
+If you wish to use other assemblers with partitioned reads, just remove the ```--assemble``` argument and you may not need to activate the virtual environment.

+### Result Validation

 For validating the partitioning of simulated the data.
 ```